Eretz Israel Museum

-The Eretz Israel Museum (also known as Muza) is a historical and archeological museum in the Ramat Aviv neighborhood of Tel Aviv, Israel.
+The Eretz Israel Museum (also known as Muza) is a historical and archaeological museum in the Ramat Aviv neighborhood of Tel Aviv, Israel.

-Eretz Israel Museum, established in 1953, has a large display of archaeological, anthropological and historical artifacts organized in a series of exhibition pavilions on its grounds.
+Eretz Israel Museum, established in 1953 as the Haaretz Museum, has a large display of archaeological, anthropological and historical artifacts organized in a series of exhibition pavilions on its grounds.
 Each pavilion is dedicated to a different subject: glassware, ceramics, coins, copper and more.
 The museum also has a planetarium.

 The "Man and His Work" wing features live demonstrations of ancient methods of weaving, jewelry and pottery making, grain grinding and bread baking.
 Tel Qasile, an excavation in which 12 distinct layers of culture have been uncovered, is on the grounds of the museum.

+Museum history

+The museum was established by the city of Tel Aviv in 1953.
+Its collection began with glass and ceramics donated by Walter Moses.

+In 1981 Shlomo Lahat, the mayor of Tel Aviv, pressured the museum's board of directors to appoint Rehavam Ze'evi as museum director.
+Ze'evi was director of the museum from 1981 to 1989, was chairman of its board from 1989 to 1994 and remained a board member until 1999.
+During his tenure $11 million the city invested in the museum, new buildings were created, and staff numbers grew, although visitor numbers declined.
+The construction works led to the destruction of a Byzantine mosaic on the museum grounds, for which Ze'evi was interviewed by the police.

 Archaeology

 Ancient copper production

 The Nechushtan pavilion is dedicated to the copper production at Timna in the southern Negev during the Chalcolithic, Bronze and Iron Age periods.
 The pavilion contains a reconstructed mine, smelting furnaces, and findings from the Egyptian-Midianite mining temple at Timna.

 The reconstructed Chalcolithic and Late Bronze Age mine displays mining tools such as stone hammers, flint blades and copper chisels, as well as the typical marks they left on the rock.

 Four smelting furnaces are on display: